Aliazzzz/Monarco-HAT-library-for-CODESYS-V3/README.md

 - Works as an IO driverL:All interaction are done via IO and parameters, no function Block calls are needed.
 - Breaks compatibilty with earlier version v1.0.0.0, however improves greatly on ease of use.

-# Information about previous versions;
+# Information about previous versions
 https://github.com/Aliazzzz/Monarco-HAT-library-for-CODESYS-V3/blob/master/VERSIONS.md

 # The main components are;